When is Soccer Aid and who is playing this year?

 Harry Redknapp, David Seaman and Emma Hayes will co-manage the England team against World XI’s Arsene Wenger and Robbie Keane.

-The England squad features Liam Payne, Tom Grennan, Chunkz, Gary Neville, Jamie Carragher, Fara Williams, Joe Cole, Alex Brooker, Damian Lewis, Sir Mo Farah, Mark Wright, Daid Harewood, Teddy Sheringham, Daid James, Aitch, and Mark Noble.
+The England squad features Liam Payne, Tom Grennan, Chunkz, Gary Neville, Jamie Carragher, Fara Williams, Joe Cole, Alex Brooker, Damian Lewis, Sir Mo Farah, Mark Wright, David Harewood, Teddy Sheringham, David James, Aitch, and Mark Noble.

 More players are likely to be added to the list in the coming days.